MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/stop-start-asynchronous-service.md

 ---
 title: "Stop and start the asynchronous service (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
 description: "Learn about stopping and starting the asynchronous service by using the Services administrative tool.
-The service should be stopped before a plug-in assembly that contains asynchronous plug-ins is deleted." ms.custom: "" ms.date: 10/31/2017 ms.prod: "crm-2016" ms.reviewer: "" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article"
+The service should be stopped before a plug-in assembly that contains asynchronous plug-ins is deleted." ms.custom: ms.date: 10/31/2017 ms.prod: crm-2016 ms.reviewer: ms.suite: ms.tgt_pltfrm: ms.topic: article
 applies_to:
-  - "Dynamics 365 for Customer Engagement (on-premises)" ms.assetid: f3492a19-2a93-4477-853f-ee6bd3ea750d
+  - Dynamics 365 for Customer Engagement (on-premises) ms.assetid: f3492a19-2a93-4477-853f-ee6bd3ea750d
 caps.latest.revision: 15
-author: "JimDaly"
+author: JimDaly
-ms.author: "jdaly"
+ms.author: jdaly
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: